-We dare to say that a huge part of traveling pleasure comes from new foods.
+We dare to say that a huge part of the traveling pleasure comes from new foods.
 We love to wander around markets and taste new dishes.
-It’s not a secret that in Morocco one can find some of best street foods in the world.
+It’s not a secret that in Morocco one can find some of the best street foods in the world.
 Snail soup, amlou paste, sheep’s head sandwich or chebakia- a sesame cookie, are only a few of the extraordinary foods you can get on almost every corner of Fez, Marrakesh or Agadir.
-What we love the most is definitely pastilla- a filo pastry snack filled with chicken meat, apricots and almonds.
+What we love the most is definitely pastilla- a filo pastry snack filled with chicken meat, apricots, and almonds.
 Yummy!

 - 6 boneless chicken thighs or 2 double chicken breasts

 - 1 large red onion, finely chopped

 - 6 sheets of filo pastry

 - 1 tbsp plain flour

 - Icing sugar for dusting

 - 1 large egg, beaten

 - zest of 1 orange